RF Workbench Page 5

 Refer to the section titled <How to Measure Power at Port B> Recall Wes' calculation needed 2 points to set the log linearity.
 I chose -10 dBm and -20 dBm instead of 0 dBm and -10 dBm so the CMOS RF calibrator could be used to calibrate any sine wave signal generators on hand.

 The -10 dBm calibration reference power serves as 1 of the calibration points in Applet L while we derive the other by adding a 10 dB attenuator pad to a sine wave signal source output port.
 Don't connect an attenuator pad to the CMOS square wave calibrator — error in the AD8307 arises.
+Why?
+Analog Devices mysteriously changed the AD8307 at some point after 2004 and altered its crest factor — this disallows us performing log linearity calibration with a square wave.

 Above — A 20 dB pad connected to the -10 dBm sine wave signal source yielded 1.22v at Port B in the Barebones PM.
 See the power calculation with Applet L below: